MvvmCross/MvvmCross/docs/_posts/2018-2-6-mvvmcross-6.0.0-release.md

 ### ViewPresenters

+`IMvxOverridePresentationAttribute.PresentationAttribute` now takes a `MvxViewModelRequest` as parameter.
+As a result, when the method `PresentationAttribute` is called, you will be able to make your choice on which attribute to use taking advantage of the ViewModel request.
+But that's not everything!
+If you are using the MvxNavigationService, you can cast the arriving parameter of type `MvxViewModelRequest` to be a `MvxViewModelInstanceRequest`, which will allow you to see the ViewModel that is being presented.
+This change was made by [@nmilcoff](https://github.com/nmilcoff).

 ViewPresenters registration was aligned and improved on many platforms.
 You can now obtain the current ViewPresenter from anywhere by resolving the interface `IMvxViewPresenter`.
 All thanks to the amazing [@martijn00](https://github.com/martijn00)!
 OverrideAttribute: https://github.com/MvvmCross/MvvmCross/pull/2483